 1. Referrals: In Canada, you usually need a referral from a primary care provider (family doctor) to see a specialist.
 This referral ensures that you receive appropriate care and that specialist services are used efficiently.

 2. Wait Times: Wait times for specialist appointments can vary significantly depending on factors like your location, the type of specialist needed, and the urgency of your condition.
-While some procedures may have shorter wait times, others can be longer, leading to concerns in some cases.
+Making an appointment with your family doctor does not usually take more than a few days; however, the average wait for specialist health care services following a GP referral is 15 weeks.

 3. Priority Cases: Urgent or life-threatening cases receive immediate attention, ensuring timely care.
 However, non-urgent cases may experience longer wait times, highlighting the need for efficient triage systems.